tuct/automic-lambda/ae/readme.md

 ## Automic Automation Engine: Objects to process S3 event
 Let’s start by creating the required objects to receive the S3 json event and write it to a static VARA object for further processing in the Automation Engine.

-You can use the provided export which contains these objects:
+You can use the provided export "aws_lambda_ae_content.xml" which contains these objects:
 ![alt text](https://raw.githubusercontent.com/tuct/automic-lambda/main/ae/assets/ae_content.png "AE content example")

 The workflow JOBP.AWS_LAMBDA.S3 is very simple, it uses the Promptset